Curriculum Development and Change Procedure - 40.01.01

-The following types of course and program changes must be submitted to the curriculum and instruction committee for approval:
+The following types of course and program changes must be submitted to the curriculum council for approval:

-- Substantive changes in existing courses that result in significant changes in the content of the course.
-Changes to the course description or course outline, which are editorial in nature and do not result in a significantly different course, do not need to be presented to the curriculum and instruction committee for approval;
+- Substantive change to an existing course that results in significant changes in the content of the course.
+Changes to the course description or course outline, which are editorial in nature and do not result in a significantly different course, do not need to be presented to the curriculum council for approval;

 - Designation of a course to meet general education requirements;